 Click OK to dismiss the warning, and on the next screen type in the server name that your current project repository resides on.
 Click the drop down arrow for the Database and select your current project repository.
 Click OK.

 - If you are upgrading, TX DWA will recognize the old repository and prompt that it needs to be upgraded to be compatible with the new version of TX DWA.
+It will also show the location where the backup of the repository will be located.
 Click the Upgrade button.

 - You will then be prompted for the upgrade method.
 Select Web service.